magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-checkout-error-selecting-local-payments.md

 ## Solution

 The solution is to ignore the displayed error message, and continue with payment as normal, as all local payment methods will function normally.
-A fix will be available in Magento version 2.4.1, which is scheduled for release in Q4 1.
+The fix was available starting with Adobe Commerce version 2.4.1.

 ## Related reading